×

 • Afrikaans is spoken as a national language in: South Africa.

 You will also get to know the continents where Serbian and Afrikaans speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Afrikaans language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Afrikaans language is 23.
 Find all the information about these languages on Serbian and Afrikaans.

 Serbian and Afrikaans Language History